ibm-cloud-docs/power-iaas/removing-network-interface.md

 ```
 {: codeblock}

-After you run the dd command, mounting the file system provides access to the contents of the original file system.
+After you run the dd command, mounting the file system provides access to the contents of the original file system.-->